ttionya/vaultwarden-backup/README.md

 #### BACKUP_FILE_DATE_SUFFIX

 Each backup file is suffixed by default with `%Y%m%d`.
-If you back up your vault multiple times a day that suffix is not unique anymore.
+If you back up your vault multiple times a day, that suffix is not unique anymore.
-This environment variable allows you to append that date (`%Y%m%d${BACKUP_FILE_DATE_SUFFIX}`) suffix in order to create a unique backup name.
+This environment variable allows you to append a unique suffix to that date (`%Y%m%d${BACKUP_FILE_DATE_SUFFIX}`) to create a unique backup name.

 Note that only numbers, upper and lower case letters, `-`, `_`, `%` are supported.